openknowledge-archive/opsmanual/sysadmin/services/blogfarm.rst

    WPEngine cache? (see section "Caching" below)

-Don't bother to report failing blog pages if you don't have the time to provide those details - there i nothing we can do without them.
+Don't bother to report failing blog pages if you don't have the time to provide those details - there is nothing we can do without them.

 Caching
 =======

-**TO BE DOCUMENTED**: How does caching works at WPEngine, and how can we manage the cache at WPEngine

 One can check whether a page was delivered from a cache by looking at the headers (e.g. using ``curl -I`` or the Firefox Add-on `Live HTTP